 Medicare Supplement Insurance Plan F is the most popular Medigap plan, largely because it offers the most comprehensive range of basic benefits.
 Plan F is the only Medigap plan that covers all nine of the basic Medigap benefits, including the Medicare Part B deductible and Part B excess charges.

-Medigap Plan F will no longer be available for purchase after 2020.
-But if you've purchased the plan before that time, it will remain in effect.
+Medigap Plan F will no longer be available for purchase for new beneficiaries beginning Jan.
+1, 2020.
+But if you’ve purchased the plan before that time, it will remain in effect.
+If you become eligible for Medicare before 2020, you may purchase Plan F after that date if it is available where you live.

 How Much Do Medigap Plans Cost?